Orlando Bloom Dating Mystery Blonde And Katy Perry? ‘Pirates’ Actor’s Potential Girlfriend Another Waitress?

-Orlando Bloom may be forty and his ex-wife Miranda Kerr married, but that doesn’t mean that he can’t be dating around!
-With the summer 2017 coming to a close, Pirates star has been kicking into high gear as he spends time with women from all walks of life – including his ex-girlfriend Katy Perry and an unidentified blonde woman.
+Orlando Bloom may be forty, and his ex-wife, Miranda Kerr, has remarried, but that doesn’t mean that he can’t be dating around!
+With summer 2017 coming to a close, the Pirates star has been kicking into high gear as he spends time with women from all walks of life, including his ex-girlfriend Katy Perry and an unidentified blonde woman.

 Last year, the 40-year-old actor and 32-year-old singer made headlines when they were seen paddleboarding.
 While that is a normal holiday activity for many people, the fact that he was not wearing anything was what shocked people.